tegorman13/htw/docs/Sections/combo-hugo.md

 <img
 src="combo1.markdown_strict_files/figure-markdown_strict/fig-htw-post-dist-1.png"
 id="fig-htw-post-dist"
-alt="Figure 14: Posterior Distributions of c and lr parameters.
+alt="Figure 15: Posterior Distributions of c and lr parameters.
 Points represent median values, thicker intervals represent 66% credible intervals and thin intervals represent 95% credible intervals around the median.
 Note that the y axes of the plots for the c parameter are scaled logarithmically." />

 <img
 src="combo1.markdown_strict_files/figure-markdown_strict/fig-htw-resid-pred-1.png"
 id="fig-htw-resid-pred"
-alt="Figure 15: Model residuals for each combination of training condition, fit method, and model.
+alt="Figure 16: Model residuals for each combination of training condition, fit method, and model.
 Residuals reflect the difference between observed and predicted values.
 Lower values indicate better model fit.
 Note that y axes are scaled differently between facets.
 A) Residuals predicting each block of the training data.
 B) Residuals predicting each band during the testing stage.
 Bolded bars indicate bands that were trained, non-bold bars indicate extrapolation bands." />

-The posterior distributions of the $c$ and $lr$ parameters are shown <a href="#fig-htw-post-dist" class="quarto-xref">Figure 14</a>, and model predictions are shown alongside the empirical data in <a href="#fig-cm-vx-pat" class="quarto-xref">Figure 16</a>.
+The posterior distributions of the $c$ and $lr$ parameters are shown <a href="#fig-htw-post-dist" class="quarto-xref">Figure 15</a>, and model predictions are shown alongside the empirical data in <a href="#fig-cm-vx-pat" class="quarto-xref">Figure 17</a>.
 There were substantial individual differences in the posteriors of both parameters, with the within-group individual differences generally swamped any between-group or between-model differences.
 The magnitude of these individual differences remains even if we consider only the single best parameter set for each subject.

 We used the posterior distribution of $c$ and $lr$ parameters to generate a posterior predictive distribution of the observed data for each participant, which then allows us to compare the empirical data to the full range of predictions from each model.
-Aggregated residuals are displayed in <a href="#fig-htw-resid-pred" class="quarto-xref">Figure 15</a>.
+Aggregated residuals are displayed in <a href="#fig-htw-resid-pred" class="quarto-xref">Figure 16</a>.
 The pattern of training stage residual errors are unsurprising across the combinations of models and fitting method .
 Differences in training performance between ALM and EXAM are generally minor (the two models have identical learning mechanisms).
 The differences in the magnitude of residuals across the three fitting methods are also straightforward, with massive errors for the 'fit to Test Only' model, and the smallest errors for the 'fit to train only' models.
 It is also noteworthy that the residual errors are generally larger for the first block of training, which is likely due to the initial values of the ALM weights being unconstrained by whatever initial biases participants tend to bring to the task.
 Future work may explore the ability of the models to capture more fine grained aspects of the learning trajectories.
 However for the present purposes, our primary interest is in the ability of ALM and EXAM to account for the testing patterns while being constrained, or not constrained, by the training data.
 All subsequent analyses and discussion will thus focus on the testing stage.

-The residuals of the model predictions for the testing stage (<a href="#fig-htw-resid-pred" class="quarto-xref">Figure 15</a>) also show an unsurprising pattern across fitting methods - with models fit only to the test data showing the best performance, followed by models fit to both training and test data, and with models fit only to the training data showing the worst performance (note that y axes are scaled different between plots).
-Although EXAM tends to perform better for both Constant and Varied participants (see also <a href="#fig-ee-e1" class="quarto-xref">Figure 17</a>), the relative advantage of EXAM is generally larger for the Constant group - a pattern consistent across all three fitting methods.
-The primary predictive difference between ALM and EXAM is made clear in <a href="#fig-cm-vx-pat" class="quarto-xref">Figure 16</a>, which directly compares the observed data against the posterior predictive distributions for both models.
+The residuals of the model predictions for the testing stage (<a href="#fig-htw-resid-pred" class="quarto-xref">Figure 16</a>) also show an unsurprising pattern across fitting methods - with models fit only to the test data showing the best performance, followed by models fit to both training and test data, and with models fit only to the training data showing the worst performance (note that y axes are scaled different between plots).
+Although EXAM tends to perform better for both Constant and Varied participants (see also <a href="#fig-ee-e1" class="quarto-xref">Figure 18</a>), the relative advantage of EXAM is generally larger for the Constant group - a pattern consistent across all three fitting methods.
+The primary predictive difference between ALM and EXAM is made clear in <a href="#fig-cm-vx-pat" class="quarto-xref">Figure 17</a>, which directly compares the observed data against the posterior predictive distributions for both models.
 Regardless of how the models are fit, only EXAM can capture the pattern where participants are able to discriminate all 6 target bands.

--   \*\* does EXAM do better for the Constant group because the constant group performs better?
-Or does training with a single example encourage an exam sort of strategy?

 <img
 src="combo1.markdown_strict_files/figure-markdown_strict/fig-cm-vx-pat-1.png"
 id="fig-cm-vx-pat"
-alt="Figure 16: Empirical data and Model predictions for mean velocity across target bands.
+alt="Figure 17: Empirical data and Model predictions for mean velocity across target bands.
 Fitting methods (Test Only, Test &amp; Train, Train Only) - are separated across rows, and Training Condition (Constant vs. Varied) are separated by columns.
 Each facet contains the predictions of ALM and EXAM, alongside the observed data." />

 <img
 src="combo1.markdown_strict_files/figure-markdown_strict/fig-ee-e1-1.png"
-id="fig-ee-e1" alt="Figure 17" />
+id="fig-ee-e1" alt="Figure 18" />

 To quantitatively assess whether the differences in performance between models, we fit a bayesian regressions predicting the errors of the posterior predictions of each models as a function of the Model (ALM vs. EXAM) and training condition (Constant vs. Varied).